Wizard

 Illusion

-Illusory Reality.
-You have mastered the secret of weaving shadow magic into your illusions to give them a semi-reality.
-When you cast an illusion spell of 1st level or higher, you can choose one inanimate, nonmagical object that is part of the illusion and make that object real.
+You have mastered the secret of weaving shadow magic into your illusions to make them a semi-real.
+When you cast an illusion spell of 1st level or higher, you can choose one inanimate, nonmagical object that is part of the illusion and make that object temporarily real.
 On each of your turns while the spell is active, you can as a bonus action repeat this effect or reverse the effect, making the object illusory and intangible instead.
-An object made real remains real for 1 minute.
-This object can’t deal damage or otherwise directly harm anyone.
-For example, you can create an illusion of a bridge over a chasm and then make it real long enough for your allies to cross, but you cannot make an illusory pit of lava deal damage to creatures.
+An object made real remains real for 1 minute or until the spell ends.

 Necromancy

+You can use magic to bring undead under your control.
 As an action, you can choose one undead that you can see within 60 feet of you.
-That creature must make a Charisma saving throw.
+That creature must make a Wisdom saving throw.
 If it succeeds, you can’t use this feature on it again.
 If it fails, it becomes friendly to you and obeys your commands until you use this feature again.
 Intelligent undead are harder to control in this way.
 If the target has an Intelligence of 8 or higher, it has advantage on the saving throw.
 If it fails the saving throw and has an Intelligence of 12 or higher, it can repeat the saving throw at the end of every hour until it succeeds and breaks free.
-If you target an undead creature that was created by one of your spells, that creature automatically fails their saving throw against this ability.
+Undead creatures created by a spell you cast automatically fails their saving throw against this ability.

 Transmutation